mpah/UI5FlexibilityFavorites/README.md

       "preload": true
 }
 ```
- View must have the SmartVariantManagement control
+ View must have the SmartVariantManagement control.
+SAP Fiori Elements apps have this if variant management is enabled (it is on default).

 ```
 <smartVariantManagement:SmartVariantManagement id="smartVariantManagement" persistencyKey="flexibilityexamplePageVariants"/>